LordDemonos/Quarm.Guide/README.md

 The Domain must be rescued!
 The Wizard has opened a portal to the pocket plane again; this time for adventurers to save the plane in the East Commonlands tunnel.

-Due to her massive power and fear of being discovered as shady, the Shady Swashbuckler has taken up shop elsewhere in the tunnel, and has bought a banker friend with him.
+Due to her massive power and fear of being discovered as shady, the Shady Swashbuckler has taken up shop elsewhere in the tunnel, and has brought a banker friend with him.
 This banker friend is also extremely shady, though appears to be an honest fellow.
 He quite enjoys the company, and might be keeping his friend with him well after the Wizard's departure.

 Enter the Domain of Frost, and reap the rewards within.